vastbinderj/dotfiles/README.md

         > git commit -m 'random message'
         > git submodule update --init

-Remember to download and install Exuberant Ctags, Ack and Pep8 if you want to use those features for your OS and vim configuration.
+Remember to download and install Exuberant Ctags, Ack and gocode if you want to use those features for your OS and vim configuration.